Skip to content

 7. Owlet Dream — Best Smart Monitor Alternative

 Owlet Dream Duo combines the Dream Sock (heart rate, oxygen) and Dream Cam.
 Sleep tracking is secondary to health monitoring.
-Hardware starts at $399 plus $19.99/month subscription.
+Hardware starts at $399 plus an optional $9.99/month subscription.

 Platform: iOS, Android